By KRUI News Reporter Marissa Mehalek

 Opponents of the state ban believe that the roads have been safer since the implementation of red light cameras.
 Council Bluffs, Iowa has seen an decrease in car accident numbers after the installation of the cameras in 2009.

 “Before the installation of cameras in 2002 through 2004 there were 3,800 car accidents.
 After cameras were installed in 2009 there were just about 700 accidents per year in the state of Iowa,” said Council Bluffs City Finance Director Art Hill.
+For your convenience, we offer personal loans at affordable rates here at Gadcapital and assist you with the rest of your application.

 Still many Iowans are against the usage of red light cameras.
 Critics claim that the cameras are a way for municipalities to raise money and are an excuse to take away police discretion.